-The viewing of recordings may only be permitted at school buildings, in the transportation office, or in the Support Services Office Complex unless otherwise authorized by the superintendent or superintendent's designee(s), or unless otherwise required by law.
-All viewings shall include the security manager, the director of transportation services and/or the building principal, or their designee(s).
+The viewing of recordings by individuals who are not authorized District officials may only be permitted at school buildings, in the transportation office, or at the Support Services Complex unless otherwise authorized by the superintendent or superintendent's designee(s), or unless otherwise required by law.
+All viewings shall include the director of student safety & emergency management, the director of transportation and/or the building principal, or their designee(s).

-To the extent required by law, a written log shall be maintained of individuals viewing recordings, including the date of viewing; reasons for viewing; date the recording was made; District facility and area of facility, District building and area in or around building, or District vehicle where the recording occurred (plus name of driver); and signature of viewer(s).
+A written log will be maintained of individuals viewing recordings, including the date of viewing; reasons for viewing; date the recording was made; District facility and area of facility, District building and area in or around building, or District vehicle where the recording occurred (including name of driver); and signature of viewer(s).